2023 Indonesian Penal Code

-The Penal Code Act 2023, also known as the 2023 Indonesian Penal Code or 2023 Indonesian Criminal Code, is the new criminal code in Indonesia, replacing the Dutch-era code.
+The Penal Code Act 2023, also known as the 2023 Indonesian Penal Code or 2023 Indonesian Criminal Code and often referred to as the New Penal Code (Indonesian: KUHP Baru), is the new penal code in Indonesia, replacing the Dutch-era code.
 This law is the most comprehensive and time-consuming legislation ever crafted in Indonesia, having taken over 50 years to develop since its initial formulation.

-The law, however, will take effect on 2 January 2026, three years after its enactment.
+The law took effect on 2 January 2026, three years after its enactment.

 History

-Before the law was passed, the Dutch-era Criminal Code served as Indonesia's criminal code.
-Since 1968, Indonesian lawmakers, legal experts, and researchers have worked on drafting a national Criminal Code.
+Before the law was passed, the Dutch-era Penal Code served as Indonesia's penal code.
+Since 1968, Indonesian lawmakers, legal experts, and researchers have worked on drafting a national Penal Code.
 Numerous drafts were created, but none succeeded in replacing the existing code.

-Since independence, the Indonesian government has considered revising the Criminal Code, as the colonial-era code was seen as incompatible with current cultural values.
-In 2019, a new criminal code bill was announced, but it sparked widespread protests and riots due to controversial provisions criminalizing extramarital sex, abortion, and other restrictions on religious and civil liberties.
+Since independence, the Indonesian government has considered revising the Penal Code, as the colonial-era code was seen as incompatible with current cultural values.
+In 2019, a new penal code bill was announced, but it sparked widespread protests and riots due to controversial provisions criminalizing premarital sex, extramarital sex, abortion, and restrictions on religious and civil liberties.
 These protests ultimately led to the bill being shelved.
 However, in 2022, Indonesia's parliament passed a new bill reintroducing the 2019 proposal with some "watered-down" provisions.
 This new code is expected to take full effect after a three-year provisional period, despite continued concerns about its impact on civil rights and the rights of religious and sexual minorities.

-The new Criminal Code has been enacted as Law No. 1/2023 on the Criminal Code.
+The new Penal Code has been enacted as Law No. 1/2023 on the Penal Code.
 It has been expanded to 624 articles, divided into two books: "General Provisions" and "Crime."
 The new code no longer differentiates between crimes and lesser misdemeanors.
 It also includes provisions acknowledging 'living laws' (adat, or customary rules) in the punishment of crimes.
 Additionally, the code introduces the concept of "fine categories," similar to that of the Netherlands.